Asset-Based Community Development for Local Authorities

 Asset-based approaches can take many forms and are best thought of as a spectrum of options rather than a strict set of rules.
 This is partly determined by what a local area needs and what a local authority is able to offer – ABCD is inherently place-based, responding to an individual community and its geography, resources, strengths and talents.

-The two films below demonstrate how different councils have used ABCD to build different kinds of relationships with, and between, citizens.
+The films below demonstrate how different councils have used ABCD to build different kinds of relationships with, and between, citizens.

 A safer, healthier, happier place for all